Adiemus (albums): Musical style

 The musical language of Adiemus draws heavily on classical and world music.
 Jenkins follows conventions of tonality up to a point—his harmony is derived from gospel and African music, decorated with functional dissonances such as suspensions and with greater freedom of movement between loosely related key areas.
 He avoids the most common time signatures, such as 2/4, 3/4 and 4/4, with a slow 3/2 and 6/8, 9/8 and 5/8 (Cantus Inaequalis from Songs of Sanctuary).
 "Free time" is also prominent, in this as well as the majority of new age projects.
 The percussion section, when used prominently, gives the pieces an upbeat, tribal-like rhythm.

-The sound of Adiemus is generally identified with new-age or Celtic music; The Eternal Knot is an explicitly Celtic-themed album that formed the sound-track for the S4C documentary The Celts.
+The sound of Adiemus is generally identified with new-age or Celtic music; The Eternal Knot is an explicitly Celtic-themed album that formed the soundtrack for the S4C documentary The Celts.

 Audience

 Songs of Sanctuary was a commercial success, topping classical album charts.
 Though none of its successors has achieved the same critical acclaim, Adiemus acquired a cult following and maintained a place in mainstream consciousness through its use in TV commercials, in particular the track "Adiemus" in a Delta Air Lines commercial (for which the project began); "Cantilena", from Cantata Mundi, in a Cheltenham & Gloucester TV commercial and "Chorale VI (Sol–Fa) Cantus Song of Aeolus", in a Toyota Prius PHV TV commercial.
-"Adiemus" was also the eighth feature track of the original 1997 Pure Moods album.
+"Adiemus" was also the eighth track of the 1997 re-issue of the Pure Moods compilation album.
 It was used at the beginning and end of James Brandon's magic show "Imagine" which played at the Luxor Las Vegas in the late 1990s and continues to be used as the soundtrack behind the Kubla Khan pillar show at the end of the Rotunda cave tour in Kartchner Caverns State Park in Arizona.
-"Adiemus" was used in the trailer to the Invisible Children documentary film and featured in the titles of the 1996 BBC children's series Testament: The Bible in Animation.
-That same year, it was used in the Baywatch episode "Beauty and the Beast".
+In 1996, it was used in the Baywatch episode "Beauty and the Beast".
 "Tintinnabulum" was sampled in Solarstone's 1999 Ibiza trance anthem "Seven Cities".